Brighton HPV world championships 2001

 Back in 2000, my wife and I went on a recumbent cycle tour of Lincolnshire.

-In 2007 we moved to Assen in the Netherlands and now run cycling holidays from here.
+In 2007 we moved to Assen in the Netherlands and now run cycling holidays and cycling study tours from here.
 There is no better place to cycle.

 Here's the official website of cyclevision.